 The food is the high point of the evening and should be a symphony of perfect dish selection, impeccable execution and posh serving.
 A tall order but possible!
 The easiest way to come out with flying colours is to focus on fresh local produce that can entice the palette and give an impression of sumptuous wholesomeness.

-Maintain a Party Reference Booklet where you can jot down the culinary likes, dislikes and probable allergies of your social circle.
+Maintain a Party Reference Booklet where you can jot down your social circle’s culinary likes, dislikes, and probable allergies.
 Ensure that you do not serve the same dish on two consecutive occasions.
-If you have a signature dish that was previously well received and requested for subsequent iterations, mix up the presentation so that despite familiar flavours the visual appeal is entirely fresh and your efforts are applauded anew.
+If you have a signature dish that was previously well received and requested for subsequent iterations, mix up the presentation so that despite familiar flavours, the visual appeal is entirely fresh, and your efforts are applauded anew.

 Dinner Party Guidelines: The Menu & Presentation